2026 CAMINO DE SANTIAGO PILGRIMAGE, SPAIN đŸ‡Ș🇾

 I have been known to occasionally walk in a dress, it’s quite the look with sexy Tevas.
 The photographer consciously chose to cut them out.

-Pilgrim perk: four-leaf clover lover luck. 🍀
+Pilgrim perk: four-leaf clover luck. 🍀

 TYPICALLY ASKED QUESTIONS